HarshCasper/Rotten-Scripts/Python/Github_Traffic/README.md

 This script, can help one determine all the unique viewers on his/her Repository.
 By using `access-token` one can determine the viewers and number of time they viewed the Repo.
 Currently data of only 14 days is possible (limitation of GitHib-API), but in future by using the GraphQL queries, this limitation can be answered.
-Te script uses PickleDB, the data can be imported in CSV as well, although the functionality hasn't been added till this point of time.
+The script uses PickleDB, the data can be imported in CSV as well, although the functionality hasn't been added till this point of time.

 ## Note